mikemospan/COMP2511-Tutorial/tute02/README.md

 * Does the method in `Manager` call the one in `Employee`?

+## D. Equals
+This exercise continues on from the work in Exercise C.

+What does the ‘==’ operator do when comparing objects?

+Where have you seen this sort of behaviour before in other languages?
+How is the underlying data checked for equality in that scenario?

+How can we compare two objects for equality?

+What does it mean for objects to be considered equal?

+What is the relationship between a super type and a sub type in terms of equality?
+Can a concrete instance of an Employee be equal to an instance of a Manager

+Override the equals() method inherited from Object in both classes.

+What key things should the equals() method do?

+How should the type of the input object be checked?
+How should it be compared to the type of the calling object?

+How can the method in the Manager utilise code in the Employee to avoid repetition?

-## D. Access Modifiers & Packages
+## E. Access Modifiers & Packages

-In the code in the `src/access` package, answer the questions marked `TODO`.
+In the code in the src/access package, answer the questions marked TODO.